Learning What to Recommend: Minimax Optimal Simple Regret in Logistic Bandits: Regret analysis of ( )

 \section{Regret analysis of \THATS (\cref{thm:THATS-regret})}

 In this section, we first state formally our regret bound on \THATS where detailed constant and polynomial dependency is presented.
 After that we give proof on it. \begin{theorem}[Formal statement of \cref{thm:THATS-regret}] Under Assumptions \ref{ass:bounded_feature} and \ref{ass:bounded_para}, there exists some universal constant $\mathfrak c>0$ such that the following holds: Let $\delta\in[0,1)$, $T\ge 1$ be arbitrary.
-Then, with probability at least $1-\delta$, it holds that the simple regret of the policy $\hat\pi$ computed by \THATS (\cref{alg:THATS}) with an appropriate choice of $\lambda$ after $T$ rounds is upper bounded by
+Then, with probability at least $1-\delta$, it holds that the simple regret of the action $\tilde a$ output by \THATS (\cref{alg:THATS}) with $\lambda$ chosen to be $\lambda_T$ in \cref{eq:lambda}, after $T$ rounds is upper bounded by